AT&T says HBO Max streaming service to launch in May for $15

 AT&T will bundle HBO Max with some unlimited wireless plans as well as certain "premium" home TV and internet plans to promote the streaming service.
 It will work with other cable and satellite companies to get them to offer the HBO Max service for their customers too.

-It plans to spend about $19.5 billion through 2025 for HBO Max in the U.S. (Netflix will spend $15 billion this year alone on shows and movies.)
-AT&T executives stressed their focus on quality.
+It plans to invest roughly $2 billion into HBO Max in 2020 and about $1 billion annually for a few more years.
+(Netflix will spend $15 billion this year alone on shows and movies.)
+AT&T executives stressed an emphasis on quality.

 AT&T is looking to future-proof its video business, which has been shrinking as cord-cutting accelerates.
 Customers are departing its previous attempt at a new-TV tack, the online-cable substitute today known as AT&T &T sought to make it profitable and raised prices.

-Note: This story has been corrected to note that HBO Now is a service for people who don't already subscribe to the HBO cable channel.